andybest/common-lisp/README.md

 (make-uuid (&optional generator))
 ```
 Construct a new RFC-4122 v4 UUID. `generator` if supplied is a generator object created with the
-seedable-rng library.
+mfiano.misc.rng library.
 This allows generating a deterministic sequence of random UUID's.

 ```lisp
 (from-string string)